 Each football drill contains a sexual health message that unfolds as you play.
 For example a ball might represent a condom, and you can only play if you have the ball.
 This reinforces the importance of condoms during “play”, ie sexual relationships.

 Drills are designed to be fun and interactive, so young people learn about sexual health through play, in a way they enjoy, remember and understand.

-Through the messages in these drills, we educate and challenge young players to make safer decisions, limiting the impact of HIV in their families and communities.
+Through the messages in these drills, we inform and challenge young players to make safer decisions, limiting the impact of HIV and poor sexual health within their families and communities.